(No ratings)

 |---|

-Dr. Katherine Williams is a specialist in ophthalmic plastic surgery and pediatric ophthalmology.
-Areas of expertise for Dr. Williams include eye problems.
-Dr. Williams's professional affiliations include Texas Children's, U.S. Department of Veterans Affairs, and Baylor College of Medicine.
-After completing medical school at the University of Maryland School of Medicine, she performed her residency at a hospital affiliated with Baylor College of Medicine.
+Dr. Katherine Williams practices general surgery and pediatric ophthalmology.
+In Dr. Williams's practice, she is particularly interested in eye problems.
+She graduated from the University of Maryland School of Medicine.
+She trained at a hospital affiliated with Baylor College of Medicine for residency.
 Awards and/or distinctions she has received include Rising Star Award, ASOPRS; Orengo Teaching Fellow Award; and Stephen N. Schindler Award.
+She is professionally affiliated with Texas Children's, U.S. Department of Veterans Affairs, and Baylor College of Medicine.